Lighting fixtures are like cars. They are at their most fuel and energy efficient when they are switched off… implicit but indisputable!

 - Vacancy sensors (manual on/auto off) require the user to turn the lights on when entering the space, and subsequently after a time delay if the sensor no longer detects motion, the lights automatically shut off.

-Which sensors where?
+Which motion sensors, where?

 - Occupancy-driven lighting controls, whether wired or wireless, are cost effective in locations that are used intermittently, like stairwells, break-rooms, conference rooms, and restrooms.
 Other good locations are classrooms, laboratories, warehouses, parking garages and parking lots.
 They are less likely to be cost effective in open office areas or busy lobby areas that have occupant traffic throughout the day.
 These spaces that have steady occupancy during the day and are unoccupied at night are better served by timer-based lighting controls.